Dontae Johnson: 2015 season

 On November 8, 2015, Johnson received his first start of the season and recorded a season-high six solo tackles and two pass deflections during a 17–16 victory over the Atlanta Falcons.
-On January 3, 2016, he earned a season-high seven combined tackles and defended a pass in the 49ers' 19–16 defeat of the St. Louis Rams.
+On January 3, 2016, he earned a season-high seven combined tackles and defended a pass in the 49ers' 19–16 defeat of the Rams.
 He finished the 2015 season with a total of 32 combined tackles (29 solo) and five pass deflections in three starts and 16 games.
-The San Francisco 49ers opted to fire Tomsula after they finished with a 5–11 record in 2015.
+The 49ers opted to fire Tomsula after they finished with a 5–11 record in 2015.

 2016 season

-Johnson competed with Tramaine Brock, Jimmie Ward, Chris Davis, Kenneth Acker, Keith Reaser, and Rashard Robinson through training camp for the starting cornerback position.
+Johnson competed with Brock, Jimmie Ward, Chris Davis, Acker, Keith Reaser, and Rashard Robinson through training camp for the starting cornerback position.
 Head coach Chip Kelly named Johnson the third cornerback on the 49ers' depth chart to begin the regular season.